kitta65/bq-extension-vscode/README.md

 ⚠️ This extension is still a work in progress, so the behavior would change frequently.

 ## Features
-- Complete column names (currently, only available in SELECT statement)
+- Complete table names (when quoted by `` ` `` ), column names (in SELECT statement) and functions
+- Show hover information about tables and functions
-- Dry run on save
+- Dry run on save and show total bytes processed
 - Format source code using [prettier-plugin-bq](https://github.com/dr666m1/prettier-plugin-bq) (`Shift+Alt+F`)
 - Language configuration and syntax highlight (mostly based on [sql](https://github.com/microsoft/vscode/tree/main/extensions/sql), but slightly adjusted)
-- Highlight error
-- Show table schema on hover
-- Show total bytes processed in status bar

 ## Quick Start
 ℹ️ If your OS is Windows, it is recommended to develop in WSL (read the [document](https://code.visualstudio.com/docs/remote/wsl)).